Student Testing Materials

-- Headphones if taking the listening portion of an ELA test OR if taking any test with the TTS support/accommodation enabled.
+- Headphones if taking the listening portion of any assessment OR if taking any test with the TTS support/accommodation enabled.
 No microphone is required for any part of the test (an exception is if the student is testing remotely)

 - Scratch paper (as determined by the teacher)

 - Phones of any variety (this includes smart watches)

 - Physical calculators (unless expressly permitted in an IEP or 504 Plan and marked as an accommodation in DRC INSIGHT PORTAL).
 Calculators are presented as an online tool for students when needed